-For more information on the save area formats, see Section 11.4.4.
-"Saving Media and x87 Execution Unit State" on page 308
+For more information on the save area formats, see Section 11.4.4, "Saving Media and x87 Execution Unit State," on page 308

 If the fast-FXSAVE/FXRSTOR (FFXSR) feature is enabled in EFER, FXSAVE and FXRSTOR do not save or restore the XMM0-15 registers when executed in 64-bit mode at CPL 0.
 The x87 environment and MXCSR are saved whether fast-FXSAVE/FXRSTOR is enabled or not.
-Software can use the CPUID instruction to determine whether the fast-FXSAVE/FXRSTOR feature is available (CPUID Fn8000_0001h_EDX[FFXSR]).
 The fast-FXSAVE/FXRSTOR feature has no effect on FXSAVE/FXRSTOR in non 64-bit mode or when CPL > 0.